nvaccess/nvda/devDocs/hidBrailleTechnicalNotes.md

 E.g. `HidP_GetCaps` gets the capabilities of the HID device.
 These include things like the number of input buttons or output values on the device, the size of reports, and the Usage and Usage Page for the device.
 Similarly `HidP_GetButtonCaps` gets the capabilities of all buttons on the device.
-Capabilities of buttons and values nclude such things as their Usage and Usage Page, whether they represent a range of Usages, and whether they have a NULL state etc.
+Capabilities of buttons and values include such things as their Usage and Usage Page, whether they represent a range of Usages, and whether they have a NULL state etc.

 ### General pattern for supporting HID on Windows
 #### Enumerating HID devices